syncfusion-content/uwp-docs/uwp/Calendar/Date-Selection.md

 ---
 layout: post
-title: Selection features on SfCalendar control for UWP
+title: Date Selection in UWP Calendar control | Syncfusion
-description: Selection features on SfCalendar control for UWP
+description: Learn here all about Date Selection support in Syncfusion UWP Calendar (SfCalendar) control and more.
 platform: uwp
 control: SfCalendar
 documentation: ug
 ---

-# Date Selection
+# Date Selection in UWP Calendar (SfCalendar)

 Dates can be selected in `SfCalendar` in several ways